 Homeownership rates have reached unprecedented levels in the U.S. According to 2005 Current Population Survey data, virtually every segment of the population has higher homeownership rates than a decade ago-although the gains have been largest among Hispanics.
 Between 1993 and the fourth quarter of 2005, ownership rates rose by 5.8 percentage points among non-Hispanic whites, 6.6 percentage points among blacks, and 10.6 percentage points among Hispanics.
 Yet despite these gains, sizable gaps in homeownership rates persist among Hispanics compared to non-Hispanic whites.
-As of the fourth quarter of 2005, 76.0 percent of non-Hispanic whites were homeowners, compared to 50.0 percent of Hispanics.
-Thus, despite the rapid growth in Hispanic homeownership over the past decade the gap between whites and Hispanics is still 26.0 percentage points.
+As of the fourth quarter of 2005, 76.0 percent of non-Hispanic whites were homeownership over the past decade the gap between whites and Hispanics is still 26.0 percentage points.

-This report examines Hispanic homeownership rates and gaps in an effort to understand the major barriers that restrict homeownership opportunities for this group.
-First, the report uses decennial census data to discuss the size of the Hispanic homeownership gap and major trends since 1980.
-The descriptive analysis is supplemented by a review of the literature on homeownership that suggests which demographic and socioeconomic characteristics of the Hispanic population contribute to the gap.
-Second, the report delineates the barriers to Hispanic homeownership beyond the demographic and socioeconomic characteristics of Hispanic households and summarizes the literature that investigates these issues.
+This report examines Hispanic homeownership rates and gaps in an effort to understand the major barriers that restrict homeownership opportunities for this group.1 First, the report uses decennial census data to discuss the size of the Hispanic homeownership gap and major trends since 1980.
+The descriptive analysis is supplemented by a review of the literature on homeownership that suggests which demographic and socioeconomic characteristics of the Hispanic homeownership beyond the demographic and socioeconomic characteristics of Hispanic homeownership beyond the demographic and socioeconomic characteristics of Hispanic homeownership beyond the demographic and socioeconomic characteristics of Hispanic households and summarizes the literature that investigates these issues.
 These barriers include problems accessing mortgage financing, discriminatory treatment in both the housing and mortgage markets, and a lack of understanding and comfort with the homebuying and mortgage processes.
 Finally, the report discusses existing efforts to address these barriers and what is known about the potential effectiveness of these approaches.